Means of infinite sets I: Introduction

 \section{Introduction}

-In this paper we are going to study the ways of how can one generalize the arithmetic mean for an infinite bounded set.
-We can calculate the arithmetic mean for finite sets and there is a straightforward generalization for sets with positive Lebesgue measure (see Def \ref{davg}).
-The question arises if we can extend these methods in between.
+In this paper we are going to study the ways of how can one generalize the arithmetic mean for an infinite bounded subset of $\mathbb{R}$.
+As well known one can calculate the arithmetic mean for finite sets and there is a straightforward generalization for sets with finite positive Lebesgue measure (see Def \ref{davg}).
+One may ask if we can extend these methods in between or more generally in what way one can define (natural) means on infinite subsets of $\mathbb{R}$.

-A Cesaro summation can be considered as a generalization to sequences that is somehow in between.
-In this paper we focus on sets not sequences however we will mention a few results on sequences as well.

-In this paper our aim is to find reasonably good and natural means for infinite bounded sets mainly with Lebesgue measure 0.
-And then study their properties and relations among them.
+In this paper our aim is to find reasonably good and natural means for infinite bounded sets.
+Then study their properties and relations among them.
 We are going to present many methods where in some of them we deal with countable sets only.

-We start with the simplier methods and then go to the more and more complex ones.

-Most of the methods descibed here can be easily generalized to quasi-arithmetic means as well or to more general means, however we are not going to deal such generalizations now.
+Most of the methods described here can be easily generalized to quasi-arithmetic means as well or to more general means, however we are not going to deal such generalizations now.
+In this paper we focus on arithmetic type means only.

 We are planning a second paper on this topic.
-While this current paper mainly deals with constructing means and investigate their properties, the second paper is going to focus on building and analysing concepts of this new field.
+While this current paper mainly deals with constructing means and investigate their properties, the second paper is going to focus mainly on building and analysing concepts of this new field.